ME-ICA/tedana/docs/contributing.rst

 Denoising
 ---------

-tedana was developed out of a package known as multi-echo ICA (ME-ICA or meica) developed by Dr. Prantik Kundu.
+tedana was developed out of a package known as [multi-echo ICA, ME-ICA, or MEICA](https://github.com/ME-ICA/me-ica ) developed by Dr. Prantik Kundu.
 Though the usage of ICA for classification of signal vs noise components has continued in tedana, this is not a rule.
 The tedana community is open and encouraging of new denoising methods, whether or not they